XuAdventurer/PIN-WM/README.md

 # PIN-WM : Learning Physics-INformed World Models for Non-Prehensile Manipulation
-The code will be open-sourced soon.
+We will release our code soon.